 We adhere strictly to the liturgical calendar.
 It provides an opportunity to express our worship through the recurring cycles.
 It also places us in contact with God’s active experience of salvation.

 At the 7AM service the Eucharist, Rite II is conducted with little music.
 The service is an intimate one, lasting approximately 45-55 minutes including a brief homily.The 9:00 AM service is also very intimate, but with very lively and energetic gospel music.

 The 10:30 AM service is a high mass following Rite II or various liturgy from other cultures as appropriate.
 This service carries out the ceremonial traditions of St. Luke’s which includes showing respect by bowing, genuflecting, kneeling, standing, processing, and incensing.

 In addition to using choir members and organists in the worship service, the clergy is assisted by acolytes.
 Well trained, they work during the 10:30 AM service on a rotating schedule.
-For many years Lay Eucharist Ministers (LEMs) have assisted the priests with the chalice and lectors read the lessons at both services.
+For many years Lay Eucharist Ministers (LEMs) have assisted the priests with the chalice and lectors read the lessons at all services.